andy-nguyen-93/playwright/README.md

 - LOGIN-03.
 Validate that user cannot login without password - (Add PageObject)
 - LOGIN-04.
 Validate that user cannot login with invalid user and valid password - (Add Enums)
 - INVENTORY-01.
 Validate that standard user can buy all items - (Handle Multiple Elements)
+- INVENTORY-02.
+Validate that standard user can buy a single item - (Add BeforeEach and FakerJS )